biocorecrg/MOP2/README.md

 # MOP2
-Master of Pores 2 results
+Master of Pores 2 results for test dataset.